-Kate Baucherel BA(Hons) FCMA CGMA is an author, speaker and consultant specialising in emerging technologies, with a focus on the use of blockchain and cryptocurrency.
-She consults with clients from startup and scaleup businesses to blue chip multinationals and is a member of The Fintech and Payments Advisory Network.
+Kate Baucherel BA(Hons) FCMA CGMA is an author, speaker and consultant specialising in emerging technologies, with a focus on the use of blockchain, cryptocurrency, AI and quantum computing.
 Kate is also an adjunct lecturer at the University of Teesside in both the International Business School and the School of Computing, Engineering and Digital Technologies.
 Her subjects include fintech, blockchain and cryptocurrency, digital transformation, and artificial intelligence and emerging technologies in finance and accounting.

 Kate graduated in business from Newcastle University and is a Fellow of the Chartered Institute of Management Accountants.
 In a career spanning more than 30 years, Kate has held senior technical and financial roles in businesses across multiple sectors including utilities, construction, manufacturing, leisure and software, leading several enterprises through their start-up and growth phases.

-Her books include Getting Started with Cryptocurrency (BCS Publishing, 2024), Blockchain Hurricane: Origins, Applications and Future of Blockchain and Cryptocurrency (BEP/Harvard 2020), What’s Hot in Blockchain and Crypto (2020,2021) and the SimCavalier series of cybercrime thrillers.
+Her books include Getting Started with Cryptocurrency (BCS, The Chartered Institute for IT, 2024), Blockchain Hurricane: Origins, Applications and Future of Blockchain and Cryptocurrency (BEP/Harvard 2020), What’s Hot in Blockchain and Crypto (2020,2021) and a number of scifi thrillers and short stories.
 She has spoken at events across the world and online, as keynote, panellist, mentor and chair, and regularly appears on BBC radio and TV as a cryptocurrency expert.

 Emerging technologies have the potential to change our lives, and understanding of what is possible gets us closer to a fantastic future.
-I thrive on making complex Web3 technologies straightforward and interesting, in books, talks and one to one with clients.
+I thrive on making the technologies of our present and future straightforward and interesting, in books, talks and one to one with clients.
 I love writing - the subconscious flow of words when crafting fiction or breaking down facts is pure joy.
 I thrive in front of an audience, whether real or virtual, especially when they engage and question and expand my own thinking.

 Is crypto full of criminals?
-Well, yes.
-Where there is money there is crime, but online crime predates crypto.
+Well, where there is money there is crime, but illicit transactions make up just a fraction - less than 0.2% - of all crypto activity, and online crime has been with us since before the World Wide Web.
 The first ransomware attack in 1989 used a floppy disk and asked for payments in dollars to an address in Panama.
-That said, errors in crypto security or transaction coding have resulted in some spectacular hacks in the past few years.
-Top of the list was the Ronin bridge hack in 2022, where cybercriminals lifted $625m from under the noses of the company.
-But thanks to the transparency of crypto chains, we know where all the money is, and some has been recovered.
+That said, there have been some spectacular crypto hacks in the past few years.
+Top of the list was the Bybit hack in February 2025, where cybercriminals lifted $1.5bn from an exchange using some extraordinarily complex and patient techniques to penetrate and compromise heavy security.

-A graduate of the University of Newcastle and a Chartered Management Accountant with 30 years in business, my love of all things tech started as a CU intern through AIESEC with JD Edwards in Denver, way back when the AS/400 was a really cool piece of hardware and the World Wide Web didn't exist.
+A graduate of the University of Newcastle and a Chartered Management Accountant with 30 years in business, my love of all things tech started at my first job with JD Edwards in Denver, way back when the AS/400 was a really cool piece of hardware and the World Wide Web didn't exist.
 Returning to the UK I helped to solve tech problems for my employers while training as an accountant, and spent more than 20 years with dual responsibility for finance and technology in several industries.
-In 2012 I co-founded community software company Ambix, which was acquired by a large tech group in 2016, and during that time discovered blockchain, which clicked with me immediately thanks to my accounting background.
-I now write extensively, both fiction and serious books and article, and consult with businesses who have a wicked problem to solve, finding the right tech for the job.
+Blockchain clicked with me immediately thanks to this hybrid background.
+My love of emerging tech in all its forms has led me to develop expertise in blockchain, AI and quantum computing.
+I now write extensively, teach Masters classes, and consult with businesses who are preparing for a rapidly changing future.

 As the digital world moves ever faster, the only thing we can control is our behaviour in response to change.
 Education is our lifebelt - but who has lessons to learn?
 Legislators, regulators, business leaders and politicians need to know what's coming down the line, but the tech industry itself has a learning curve to navigate.
 There are too many solutions seeking a problem, ethically questionable applications being funded by VCs seeking the next unicorn, and release fast and break things mentalities on display.
 Education begins at home.